 Which Sharks are Threatened with Extinction?

 Not all species of sharks, skates and rays are equally threatened with extinction.
 Each species experiences unique threats, and every population grows and shrinks at different rates.
 Within the sharks, there are specific groups (known as "taxonomic groups", which are made up of closely related species) that are especially threatened.
 Two groups of sharks are considered to be at the most imminent risk of extinction in the wild: the angel sharks (Family Squatinidae) and hammerheads (Family Sphyrnidae) are seriously in trouble and they now have a disproportionate number of their members flagged by the IUCN (Dulvy et al, 2014; Gallagher et al, 2014; IUCN, 2020; IUCN, 2023).
-To learn more you can check out Hammer Time.
+To learn more you can head over tp Hammer Time.

 Why Are So Many Sharks and Rays Endangered?